 \section{Methods of proof and overview of results}

 For the whole section let $K$ be an algebraically closed field of characteristic $p\geq 0$.
-An important ingredient of the proof is a generalization of Zariski's ``short parametrization'' to positive characteristic.
-Let $(x(t), y(t))$ be a parametrized plane branch defined over $K$ with semigroup $\Gamma$ and conductor $c$.
+An important ingredient of the proof is a generalization of Zariski's ``short parameterization'' to positive characteristic.
+Let $(x(t), y(t))$ be a parameterized plane branch defined over $K$ with semigroup $\Gamma$ and conductor $c$.
 Let

-In \cite[Chapter III, Proposition 1.2]{ZO} Zariski proved for complex analytic branches the existence of a ``short parametrization'' of the form $x(t)=t^a$, $ y(t) = t^b+\sum_{i \notin \Gamma}b_it^i$ (up to $\mathcal A$-equivalence).
-For algebroid brances over an algebraically closed field of any characteristic we extend (and improve) Zariski's proof to get ``short parametrizations''of different kinds (depending on $p$) that will be useful in our classification (by definition, $p=0$ implies that $p$ does not divide any integer).
+In \cite[Chapter III, Proposition 1.2]{ZO} Zariski proved for complex analytic branches the existence of a ``short parameterization'' of the form $x(t)=t^a$, $ y(t) = t^b+\sum_{i \notin \Gamma}b_it^i$ (up to $\mathcal A$-equivalence).
+For algebroid branches over an algebraically closed field of any characteristic we extend (and improve) Zariski's proof to get ``short parameterizations''of different kinds (depending on $p$) that will be useful in our classification (by definition, $p=0$ implies that $p$ does not divide any integer).